programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## The Problem of Uneven Distribution of Data

-OK, back to our map.
-Why is the whole US basically one color?
+As noted at the beginning of the lesson, the basic map is not terribly informative: the whole US is basically one color:

-The grey counties are those for which the *Post* does not record any cases of fatal police shootings; this is about 50% of the counties in the USA.
+* The grey counties are those for which the *Post* does not record any cases of fatal police shootings; this is about 50% of the counties in the USA.

-A few major urban areas, such as Chicago, Detroit, and Columbus, OH, and Los Angeles have strong colors.
-But most remaining counties are a pale-yellow color.
+* A few major urban areas, such as Los Angeles, have strong colors.
+But most non-grey counties are a pale-yellow color.

 Why is this?

 The clue is to look at the scale: it goes from zero to 342.